gecko0307/dagon/doc/Event System.md

 ### Keyboard
 - `KeyDown`, `KeyUp` - keyboard key pressed/released.
 Reports key codes (via `Event.key`) defined as `KEY_*` constants in `dagon.core.keycodes` (equivalent to `SDL_Scancode`)
 - `TextInput` - alphanumeric keyboard is used to type text.
-This event respects system-wide keyboard layout and reports a 32-bit Unicode codepoint (via `Event.unicode`)
+This event respects the input register and system-wide keyboard layout, reporting a 32-bit Unicode codepoint (via `Event.unicode`).
+Text input event will repeat if the key is pressed and held for a period of time.
+Note that `KeyDown` event is also triggered for alphanumeric keys, but only once unless `EventManager.enableKeyRepeat` is set

 ### Mouse
 - `MouseMotion` - mouse cursor is moved inside an application window.
 This event doesn't propagate to the listeners - instead, it updates `EventManager.mouseX` and `EventManager.mouseY`, mouse pointer coordinates relative to the window
 - `MouseButtonDown`, `MouseButtonUp` - mouse button pressed/released.
-Reports mouse button codes (via `Event.button`) defined as `MB_*` constants in `dagon.core.keycodes` (equivalent to `SDL_MouseButtonFlags`)
+Reports mouse button codes (via `Event.button`) defined as `MB_*` constants in `dagon.core.keycodes` (equivalent to `SDL_MouseButtonFlags`).
+Standard buttons are `MB_LEFT` (1), `MB_MIDDLE` (2), `MB_RIGHT` (3).
+Some mice also have additional side-mounted buttons `MB_X1` (4) and `MB_X2` (5)
 - `MouseWheel` - mouse wheel scrolled.
 Reports scroll delta via `Event.mouseWheelX`, `Event.mouseWheelY`.
-Ordinary mouse wheel affects Y-coordinate, and the side wheel (present in some professional mice) affects X-coordinate
+Ordinary mouse wheel affects Y-axis, and the side wheel (present in some professional mice) affects X-axis.
+The X-axis has positive delta when scrolling left, and a negative delta when scrolling right.
+The Y-axis has positive delta when scrolling up and negative delta for scrolling down

 ### Gamepad
 - `ControllerAdd` - controller plugged in.
 Reports `Event.deviceIndex` and `Event.deviceType`